German Finance Ministry favours bridge loan for Greece - paper

 "A programme that should last three years and be worth over 80 billion euros needs a really solid basis," the paper quoted a ministry source as saying.
 "A further bridge loan is better than just a half-finished programme."

-Greece is in negotiations with the European Union and International Monetary Fund for as much as 86 billion euros (60 billion pounds) in fresh loans to stave off financial ruin and economic collapse.
+Greece is in negotiations with the European Union and International Monetary Fund for as much as 86 billion euros ($94 billion) in fresh loans to stave off financial ruin and economic collapse.

 A 3.5-billion-euro debt payment to the European Central Bank falls due on Aug.
 20 and without a bailout deal, Athens would need bridge financing.